gerrit3699/gerrit3699.github.io/_pages/en/papers.md

   <section class="section-shell section-shell-tight">
     <div class="sources-intro">
       <p class="sources-kicker">Technical Sources</p>
-      <h1 class="sources-display">The primary technical source layer of Semantic Gravitation.</h1>
+      <h1 class="sources-display">The technical source layer of Semantic Gravitation.</h1>
       <p class="sources-sublead">
-        This page gathers the primary technical source material of the programme: the six-paper formal backbone, the collected review volume, the separate alignment paper, and the first protected application directions.
+        This page gathers the core source material of the programme: the six-paper formal backbone, the collected review volume, the separate alignment paper, and the first protected application directions.
-        If you want to examine the framework at <strong>the source level</strong>, this is where to start.
+        If you want to examine the framework at the source level, this is where to start.
       </p>

       <div class="claim-grid">
         <div class="claim-card">
-          <h3>Primary papers</h3>
+          <h3>Formal papers</h3>
-          <p>The six-paper formal backbone of the programme.</p>
+          <p>The six-paper backbone of the programme.</p>
         </div>
         <div class="claim-card">
           <h3>Review body</h3>
-          <p>The collected volume and download bundles provide continuous technical context for deeper review and AI-assisted reconstruction.</p>
+          <p>The collected volume and download bundles provide continuous context for deeper review and AI-assisted reconstruction.</p>
         </div>
         <div class="claim-card">
-          <h3>Protected directions</h3>
+          <h3>Application directions</h3>
-          <p>First application lines and protected architectural families derived from the framework.</p>
+          <p>Protected architectural families derived from the same framework.</p>
         </div>
       </div>
     </div>